-HCOM 351 Professional Communication HCSC 106 Introduction to Computer Science HMTH 161 Calculus I
+HCOM 351 Professional Communication

+HCSC 106 Introduction to Computer Science

+HMTH 161 Calculus I

 Math concentration 24 credits:

-HCOM 351 Professional Communication HCSC 106 Introduction to Computer Science HMTH 161 Calculus I HMTH 162 Calculus II HMTH 255 Introduction to Set Theory HMTH 263 Calculus II HMTH 271 Introduction to Linear Algebra
+HCOM 351 Professional Communication

+HCSC 106 Introduction to Computer Science

+HMTH 161 Calculus I

+HMTH 162 Calculus II

+HMTH 255 Introduction to Set Theory

+HMTH 263 Calculus II

+HMTH 271 Introduction to Linear Algebra

+Minor course of study = 18 credits

 Economics Minor

-HECO 201 Principles of Macroeconomics HECO 202 Principles of Microeconomics HECO 221 Basic Statistics HECO 3xx-4xx HECO 3xx-4xx HECO 3xx-4xx

 HECO 201 Principles of Macroeconomics

+HECO 202 Principles of Microeconomics

+HECO 221 Basic Statistics

+HECO 3xx-4xx

+HECO 3xx-4xx

+HECO 3xx-4xx

+Department course descriptions

+HECO 201 Principles of Macroeconomics

 Systematic study of the causes and consequences of fluctuations in aggregate production and the general price level, and of government policies to control inflation and unemployment.

 Prerequisite: HMTH 115 and 116 or higher (C or better).

-Credit hours: 3
+Credit Hour(s): 3

 HECO 202 Principles of Microeconomics

 Examination of the determinants of the prices and levels of production of individual commodities and services, and of the income of households.

 Prerequisite: HMTH 115 and 116 or higher (C or better).

-Credit hours: 3
+Credit Hour(s): 3

 HECO 221 Basic Statistics for Economics and Business

 Basic statistics as applied to business and economic problems.
 Emphasis upon measures of central tendency, variation, probability, sampling, statistical inference, and linear regression.

 Prerequisite: HMTH 115 and 116 or higher (C or better).

-Credit hours: 3
+Credit Hour(s): 3

 HECO 301 Microeconomic Theory

 Business firm cost and revenue, consumer choice, marginal analysis, market demand, market supply, competitive firm in short-run and long-run equilibrium, market equilibrium, pure competition, monopoly, monopolistic competition, and oligopoly.

 Prerequisites: HECO 201, HECO 202 and HMTH 161 (C or better).

+Credit Hour(s): 3

+HECO 302 Macroeconomic Theory

-Credit hours: 3 economic activity; and theory of public economic policy.
+Static theory of national income determination; theories of growth, inflation, and cycles in economic activity; and theory of public economic policy.

 Prerequisites: HECO 201, HECO 202 and HMTH 161 (C or better).

-Credit hours: 3
+Credit Hour(s): 3

-HECO 302 Macroeconomic Theory

-Static theory of national income determination; theories of growth, inflation, and cycles in

 HECO 303 Economic History of the United States

 A study of the process, pace, and pattern of U.S. economic development from the colonial period to the present.
 The changing roles and status of African Americans are highlighted.

 Prerequisites: HECO 201 and HECO 202 (C or better).

-Credit hours: 3
+Credit Hour(s): 3

 HECO 304 Money and Banking

 Determinants of size and changes in domestic money supply; evolution of the United States banking system, history of monetary theory and policy, and international monetary policy and its relation to the domestic situation.

 Prerequisites: HECO 201 and HECO 202 (C or better).

+Credit Hour(s): 3

 HECO 305 Economic Development

 Study of problems encountered by less-developed countries of the world in trying to raise their productivity and improve their living standards.
 Role of more-developed countries in contributing to the growth of less-developed countries.

 Prerequisites: HECO 201 and HECO 202 (C or better).

-Credit hours: 3
+Credit Hour(s): 3

 HECO 306 Environmental Economics

 Explores the economic basis of environmental issues and policies.
 An examination of property rights, externalities, and the common-property basis of environmental problems.
 Alternative policies are analyzed, involving such issues as air and water pollution, solid-waste disposal, hazardous substances, wilderness preservation and climate change.

 Prerequisites: HECO 201 and HECO 202 (C or better).

-Credit hours: 3
+Credit Hour(s): 3

 HECO 321 Principles of Econometrics

 Statistical methods for estimating and testing economic theory.
 Single and simultaneous equation estimation, identification, forecasting, and problems caused by departures from the classical linear regression model assumptions.

-Prerequisites: HEC0 221, HECO 301, HECO 302, HMTH 161 (C or better).
+Prerequisites: HECO 221, HECO 301, HECO 302, HMTH 161 (C or better).

 Corequisite: HECO 321L.
-Credit hours: 3